inkognitro/react-app-tutorial/03-routing.md

 We are going to use the `<Link>` component of it in the next step.

 ### 3.5 Page layout components
-Before we create a page component, we need a reusable page layout.
+Before we are going to create a page component, we need a reusable page layout.
-This ensures that we don't have to write the same logic whenever we create a page component.
+This ensures that we don't have to write the same logic for every single page over and over again.
-A new `BlankPage` component should build our base for every page layout.
+I think a new `BlankPage` component should build the base for every page layout.

 ```typescript jsx
 // src/components/page-layout/BlankPage.tsx